ravindra1307/Hindi-text-detection-and-recognition-from-video-file/README.md

 hindi text detection and recognition from video file

 # REQUIREMENTS
-few libraries are needed to be installed in your python environment pytesseract imutils opencv 2
+1)few libraries are needed to be installed in your python environment pytesseract imutils opencv 2
+2) download the file and keep in same directory https://github.com/ZER-0-NE/EAST-Detector-for-text-detection-using-OpenCV/blob/master/frozen_east_text_detection.pb

 # APPROACH
 1. Used EAST text detection method to detect text.